-- It is not necessary to use the choke when starting a warm engine. - 5.
-After the engine starts, slowly return the manual starter handle to its original position before releasing it. - 6.
-Slowly return the throttle grip to the fully closed position.
+- 6. After the engine starts, solely return the manual starter handle to its original position before releasing it. - 7.
+Loose the throttle friction adjuster and return the throttle to the fully closed position.
+WARNING!
+Loose the throttle friction adjuster.
+If there is too much resistance, it could be difficult to move the throttle grip.
+Which could result in an accident.